processone/docs.ejabberd.im/content/admin/configuration.md

 **`default: always|never|roster`**:   The option defines default policy for chat history.
 When `always` is set every chat message is stored.
 With `roster` only chat history with contacts from user's roster is stored. `never` fully disables chat history.
 Note that a client can change its policy via protocol commands.
 The default is `never`.

-**`request_activates_archiving: true|false`**:   If this option is enabled, no messages are stored for a user until his client issued a MAM request, regardless of the value of the `default` option.
+**`request_activates_archiving: true|false`**:   If this option is enabled, no messages are stored for a user until their client issue a MAM request, regardless of the value of the `default` option.
 Once the server received a request, that user's messages are archived as usual.
 The default is `false`.

 **`assume_mam_usage: true|false`**:   This option determines how ejabberd's stream management code handles unacknowledged messages when the connection is lost.
 Usually, such messages are either bounced or resent.
 However, neither is done for messages that were stored in the user's MAM archive if this option is set to `true`.
 In this case, ejabberd assumes those messages will be retrieved from the archive.
 The default is `false`.